QuEraComputing/bloqade-circuit/docs/quick_start/circuits/index.md

 measure q[1] -> c[1];
 ```

-Note that the `return` values are all ignore due to lack of equivalent in QASM2.
+Note that the `return` values are all ignored due to lack of equivalent in QASM2.